MYRRHA

-The MYRRHA (Multi-purpose hYbrid Research Reactor for High-tech Applications) is a design project of a nuclear reactor coupled to a proton accelerator (a so-called accelerator-driven system (ADS)).
+The MYRRHA (Multi-purpose hYbrid Research Reactor for High-tech Applications) is a design project of a nuclear reactor coupled to a proton accelerator.
+This makes it an accelerator-driven system (ADS).
 MYRRHA will be a lead-bismuth cooled fast reactor with two possible configurations: sub-critical or critical.

 The project is managed by SCK CEN, the Belgian Centre for Nuclear Research.
 Its design will be adapted as a function of the experience gained from a first research project with a small proton accelerator and a lead-bismuth eutectic target: GUINEVERE.

 MYRRHA is anticipated to be constructed in 2036, with a first phase (100 MeV LINAC accelerator) expected to be completed in 2026 if successfully demonstrated.